George Floyd Statue In Manhattan Vandalized, But Quickly Returned To Form By Art Group Volunteers

 Floyd’s brother, Terrence, revved up the crowd at that dedication with a rallying cry.

-“We’re gonna stay woke and we’re gonna do this in love and peace and unity and keep healing together,” Terrence Floyd said in late September.
+“We’re gonna stay woke and we’re gonna do this in love, peace and unity and we’re going to keep healing together,” Terrence Floyd said in late September.

 I am disgusted by the vandalism of George Floyd’s statue in Union Square.